 Growth hackers often emphasize that growth hacking is more of a mindset than a specific job description.
 The actual tools and techniques they use are broad and varied, but what makes them effective is the mindset they adhere to.
 The growth mindset is about believing that you are capable of learning whatever you want, persevering in the face of difficulty, challenging yourself, learning from failure, believing that your efforts and attitude are more important than your knowledge or capabilities, and above all, being laser-focused on attaining your growth goals no matter what.

-When you write blog posts or articles to be featured on the blog or website of another organization.
-The purpose of this is to create a win-win scenario in which the other organization benefits from the valuable content you’ve written, and you benefit from the exposure of having your content featured on an external website with its own audience.
-In most cases the post will include backlinks to your own website/content that will drive traffic and improve your search rankings.
+When you write blog posts or articles to be featured on the blog or website of another organisation.
+The purpose of this is to create a win-win scenario in which the other organisation benefits from the valuable content you’ve written, and you benefit from the exposure of having your content featured on an external website with its own audience.
+In most cases, the post will include backlinks to your own website/content that will drive traffic and improve your search rankings.

 This can also refer to accepting guest posts from others to publish on your own website or blog.
 Having well-known figures guest post on your site can increase your own legitimacy as a brand and generate more traffic.